Crux

 devtoolsCruxDevtoolsConfigNon-default local, tunnel, remote, or Runtime Bridge behavior.

-observabilityCruxObservabilityConfigExplicit observability export or custom transport behavior.
+observabilityCruxObservabilityConfigExplicit observability export, capture policy, or custom transport behavior.

 pluginsCruxPlugin[]Composable runtime extensions.

-Returns: Crux — exposes the raw .config, lifecycle .dispose(), and compatibility registry methods.
-Source-discovered projects should use their authored prompt/context exports directly rather than looking them up through config(). | .config | Readonly<CruxConfig> | | .dispose() | Tear down middleware, devtools, globals |
+Returns: Crux, exposes the raw .config, lifecycle .dispose(), and compatibility registry methods.
+Source-discovered projects should use their authored prompt/context exports directly rather than looking them up through config().

 Plugin system

-import { mergeRuntime, applyPlugins } from '@crux/core'
+import { mergeHooks, applyPlugins } from "@use-crux/core";

 CruxPlugin